-Ultra-crispy roast potatoes with soft, creamy insides, compliment a turkey dinner perfectly.
+Ultra-crispy roast potatoes with soft, tender, and creamy insides, compliment a turkey dinner perfectly.

 Mashed potato may be the spud of choice in America for Thanksgiving, but turkey always makes my Irish taste buds long for roast potatoes.

-Roast potatoes are served for Sunday dinner in Ireland and often accompany roast beef, Yorkshire pudding, and vegetable like mashed rutabaga.
+Roast potatoes are served for Sunday dinner in Ireland and often accompany roast chicken, roast beef, Yorkshire pudding, and vegetable side dishes like mashed rutabaga, carrot and parsnip mash, or cauliflower cheese.

 Many people roast potatoes by tossing them into the pan alongside their meat.
 This way the potatoes will soften and cook, but will never develop a tantalizing, golden appeal.
 The problem is with the oven temperature.
 Meat is usually cooked at temperatures between 300 degrees and 350 degrees.
 Fine for meat, but much too low for crisping.